 While the kidneys continually maintain a tightly controlled, circulating, level of 1,25-dihydroxyvitamin D, for the crucial hormonal regulation of calcium-phosphate-bone metabolism, the cell types, and individual cells, which use 25(OH)D use it in a completely different way.
 All medical professionals understand the kidney system, which is a straightforward hormonal, endocrine regulation, system.
 To the extent that they are aware of the importance of "vitamin D" to the immune system, it is a common and serious mistake for them to assume that the immune system also works on a hormonal, endocrine, basis.
 It is not surprising that they think this, since one has to look very carefully at a handful of journal articles to discern that this is not the case.
 This leads to a common mistaken belief that the immune system works better with higher levels of circulating 1,25-dihydroxyvitamin D. It doesn't.
 Leaf et al. 2014 tried forcibly raising circulating 1,25-dihydroxyvitamin D to treat sepsis, and found no benefit.
-Such treatments are likely to disturb plasma calcium levels, which must be maintained within very narrow limits.
+Such treatments are likely to disturb blood plasma calcium levels, which must be maintained within very narrow limits.
 Vitamin D's importance to the immune system cannot be understood without clearly recognising that the use of 25(OH)D by multiple types of immune cells works on entirely different principles to those which the kidney uses:

 In vitamin D based intracrine and paracrine signaling, the hydroxylation conversion process is not continual.
 It is only activated in a particular cell when that individual cell detects a particular condition has occurred.
 What the condition is varies from one cell type to the next.

-In the case of intracrine (autocrine) signaling, the effect of the just-produced 1,25-dihydroxyvitamin D is to bind to VDR molecules in the same cell, with the bound complexes altering gene expression, and so protein synthesis and the behavior of the entire cell, in ways which vary from one cell type to the next.
+In the case of intracrine (autocrine) signaling, the effect of the just-produced 1,25-dihydroxyvitamin D is to bind to VDR molecules in the same cell, with the bound complexes altering gene expression, and so protein synthesis and the behaviour of the entire cell, in ways which vary from one cell type to the next.

 Likewise, for those cell types which respond to diffused 1,25-dihydroxyvitamin D (produced as just described, in a cell of one type, and which diffuses from that cell into the fluid surrounding it) which reaches them as a paracrine agent (the level of this is much higher than the hormonal 1,25-dihydroxyvitamin D background), the way this changes the behaviour of the cell varies greatly from one cell type to the next.